keithy/bashaform/README.md

 user_data='enable_root.sh'
 ```

-The `box.env` file is minimal; `venue` references a file form a library of
+The `box.env` file is minimal; `venue` references a file linked from a library
-potential venues.
-Each box may have multiple venues to select from.
+of potential venues.
+A box may have several venues configured to select from.
+Values in box, override defaults provided in the venue.

 ## Oracle Cloud